tech2wiki/tech2wiki-website/content/tech2_pcmcia/writing_pcmcia_cards/writing_pcmcia_using_globaltis.md

 ![](write_globaltis_12.webp)

-The new software have now been written to your PCMCIA card, you can click `Close` and disconnect the Tech 2 from your computer.
+The new software have now been written to your PCMCIA card, you can click `Close` and disconnect the Tech2 from your computer.